prathmesh133/BakeHub/README.md

 To Accepts Cash and Card payments
 Generates receipts for both modes

-Contact Us Page for sharing any type of Cake related complaints Includes a FAQ section with a searchable list of questions
+Contact Us Page for sharing any type of Cake related complaints also, includes a FAQ section with a searchable list of questions

 📦 Tech Stack
 Frontend: HTML, SCSS, Typescript